cbare/cbare.github.io/_drafts/2021-12-12-code-review-checklist.md

   - What level of generality are we shooting for?
 - Extensibility
   - Consider extension points for likely vectors of change
-  - But, consider that you ain't gonna need it
+  - Also, consider that you ain't gonna need it
 - Efficiency and performance
   - Choice of data structures
   - Memory and cpu usage